Stop “Buying the dips” and learn how to buy stocks on dips more strategically.

 Here is the question though – do you really want to risk your portfolio based on optimism?

-Since 2009 we have had numerous scenarios where the market has dropped, and it was a great time to buy more (buy the dips) because we were in a bull market!
+Since 2009 we have had numerous scenarios where the market has dropped, presenting the best dips to buy stock, because we were in a bull market!

 Things have changed.
 When?

 Above we can clearly see that on January 8th, 2016 that black line was broken, and while the buyers made a dramatic effort to save that level and get us to close above they failed that day, and the two next days as well.
 On January 13th, 2016, we saw a massive reversal, from around the 1950 level, down and through the black line and 40 points lower all in one session.
 On this day, the damage was done.
 Dip buying should have ended.
 This was the precise realization that made you a trader and not an investor.
 If you were, and/or still are a buy and hold type of guy or gal – good luck to you in the next few months.
 Keep on holding, but don’t complain.